 Dice (optional for multiplication modification)

-Preparation for your Dragon Loves Tacos Counting Game
+Preparation for your Dragon Loves Tacos Math Game

 - Print out the Feed the Dragon number activity pages.
 (Printing in “high quality” is suggested to allow the colors to print vibrant and true.)